christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 In Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon).

-Mainstream history presents the Ptolemies, Seleucids, Attalids, and Romans as separate, often warring entities.
-This is a Flavian-Vatican fabrication.
-In reality, they were four branches of a single Scythian-Sarmatian dynasty, a "Tetrarchy", administering different sectors of the empire from the Bosphoran center.

 Footnotes (Chapter 3)

 (a) The eruption of Thera (Santorini) was one factor in destroying the